 - Q: Should I test my app as part of submission?

 - Yes.
 Amazon prepares your for distribution by wrapping it with code for DRM and analytics.
 You can use Live App Testing before submission to see how this additional code will impact the behavior of your app.
 This tool allows you to distribute your app to testers who can verify that your app works as it should after it is prepared for distribution in the Amazon Appstore.
 This way, you can ensure that your app is working as expected before going live.
-For more information, see Publishing Android Apps to the Amazon Appstore.
+For more information, see [Testing Your App for the Amazon Appstore][testing-your-app].

 - Q: How do I submit an app that exceeds the Android 65,000 method limit?